pierrestudios/password-validate/README.md

 ### Validation event listener

 To listen for validation event on input use, `onValidate` argument in component.
-The is will return a boolean value for validation result: `true` for valid, `false` for invalid.
+The is will return a boolean value as the first argument for validation result: `true` for valid, `false` for invalid.
+And it returns a string for the second argument for the value entered.

 ```js
 ...